 |6.||(i) Walk for 20 minutes to destination

-The Trainline quotes each way from Victoria to Croydon costing £5.90, with bus and tube costs on top of that, I would estimate £2.40 for tube, and £1.50 for bus, making the round trip cost £19.60.
+The Trainline quotes each way from Victoria to Croydon costing £5.90, with bus and tube costs on top of that, one could estimate £2.40 for tube, and £1.50 for bus, making the round trip cost £19.60.

-Where Lawrence visited Ezra Pount in 1909, and where in July-August 1913 he and Frieda stay with Gordon Campbell in South Kensington; on July 13th they marry in Kensington Registry Office.
+Where Lawrence visited Ezra Pound in 1909, and where in July-August 1913 he and Frieda stayed with Gordon Campbell at 9, Selwood Terrace; on July 13th they married from this house at the Kensington Registry Office.

-We will be visiting Kensington for the Conference Dinner, and will stop at 19 Selwood Terrace (Campbell’s house) on the way to the Dinner by coach.
+We will be visiting Kensington for the Conference Dinner, and you will be guided to 19 Selwood Terrace if you wish to see this before the dinner.

 However, you may also wish to visit Kensington during your free time.